 Loss of creativity/imagination is a recurring thought in the article and subsequent comments.
 Vooks, as they are called, seem to be aimed at younger audiences.
 Are they good for different learning styles??

 An abledbody news article last week discusses the new Kindle DX and it’s text-to-speech program that will read a book aloud.
 According to the abledbody article, the Kindle does not go far enough to provide an accessible player to persons with disabilities.
 The eBook menus and controls are not audio accessible, limiting access to those with visual disabilities.
 I’m not certain Kindle had persons with disabilities in mind when they created this new text-to-speech feature since it is not limited to those with disabilities.
 Kindle will work with Pearson, Cengage Learning, Wiley and 75 other University Presses to provide textbooks on the Kindle this year.
 Additionally, 3 newspapers have given Amazon the rights to text-to-speech content, NYT, Washington Post, and the Boston Globe.
 Sounds to me like the much broader market, with a potential to listen to books in the car, while walking, doing housework, or any other multitude of activities is what got Amazon tickled pink about text-to-speech.
 Just in case you didn’t hear, Kindle will begin a text book pilot program with 6 Universities this fall.

-Portal on all things ebooks and econtent and for all reading, writing, publishing, curating, and distributing books and other content in digital format, including publishers, librarians, content developers, distributors, retailers, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.